sam575/Deep-Learning-n-Ubuntu-Hacks/README.md

 rsync -avz -e 'ssh -i x.pem' Desktop/cs231n rakhil@xxx.xxx.xxx.xxx:Desktop/
 rsync -avz Desktop/cs231n rakhil@xxx.xxx.xxx.xxx:Desktop/
 ```
+#use rsync if you want to update files in the same directory
+#if you want delete old files in the same directory use --delete
 #add --rsync-path="sudo rsync" if ur copying to sudo location

 #faster rsync